MjavuSibu/AI-Powered-Text-Summarizer/README.md

 # AI-Powered Text Summarizer

 A production-quality desktop application for summarizing long texts using multiple AI-powered methods.
-Built with Python and PyQt6, this project is designed as a portfolio-ready example of a modern AI productivity tool.
+Built with Python and PyQt6, this project is designed as an example of a modern AI productivity tool.

 ---